nygeek/drive_inspector/README.md

 A directory is a special file that maps names to inodes.
 It is also stored in inodes in the file system.

+Fundamentally, the UNIX file system is built around data structures that point down at their children.

 **DRIVE**

 In Drive everything is a File.
 A folder is just a node with no extension